-Central Vista: Supreme Court refuses to stay Delhi HC order allowing construction work to go on
+Central Vista project: SC refuses to stay Delhi HC order allowing construction work to continue

-The bench of Justices AM Khanwilkar, Dinesh Maheshwari and Aniruddha Bose observed that the project activities were in compliance with all Covid-19 protocol.
+The bench also refused to interfere with the Rs 1 lakh cost imposed on the petitioners.

-The Supreme Court on Tuesday refused to stay the Delhi High Court’s decision to allow the Central Vista project work in the national Capital to continue, reported Bar and Bench.
+The Supreme Court on Tuesday refused to stay the Delhi High Court order allowing the Central Vista project work in the national Capital to continue amid the coronavirus crisis, reported Bar and Bench.
+The top court also refused to interfere with the Rs 1 lakh cost imposed on the petitioners.

-The bench of Justices AM Khanwilkar, Dinesh Maheshwari and Aniruddha Bose observed that the project activities were in compliance with all Covid protocols.
+The bench of Justices AM Khanwilkar, Dinesh Maheshwari and Aniruddha Bose observed that the project activities were in compliance with all Covid-19 protocols.

 “Your concern was the project is non-compliant,” said Justice Khanwilkar.
 “But when there is a finding that it is compliant then how is the petition being pursued?”

+Senior advocate Siddharth Luthra, appearing for petitioners Anya Malhotra and Sohail Hashmi, said that the activities were non-compliant from April 19 to April 30 when the plea was filed.
+Later, they complied with the conditions, said Luthra.

+The Supreme Court agreed with the High Court’s view that the petitioners had “selectively” challenged one project.
+The top court asked if the petitioners had done any research on similar construction works or were they singling out the Central Vista project.

 On May 31, the Delhi High Court held that Central Vista was an “essential project of national importance”.
 It also claimed that the public interest litigation filed to stop the project was “motivated” and fined the petitioners Rs 1 lakh.